KellenPretorius/alx-system_engineering-devops/0x02-shell_redirections/README.md

-7-file - Creates a file named \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) and enters the text 'Best School' 8-cwd_state - Writes the output of ls -la into ls_cwd_content and overwrites it if it exists 9-duplicate_last_line - Duplicaes the last line in 'iacta'
+7-file - Creates a file named \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) and enters the text 'Best School' 8-cwd_state - Writes the output of ls -la into ls_cwd_content and overwrites it if it exists 9-duplicate_last_line - Duplicaes the last line in 'iacta' 10-no_more_js - deletes all .js files in current directory and subdirectories